-With the incident drill-in feature you can save time by quickly spotting which tickets are causing outliers in the metrics.
-Doing so will help you focus on the hard customer cases that need your extra attention to ensure you can support your agents and give them the feedback needed to improve the quality of their answers.
+With the incident drill-in feature, you can save time by quickly spotting which tickets are causing outliers in the metrics.
+Doing this will help you focus on the hard customer cases that need your extra attention to ensure you can support your Agents and give them the feedback needed to improve the quality of their answers.

 With this feature you can:

-1. See the performance of an agent along with the performance of his/her team
+1. See the performance of an Agent along with the performance of their team

 2. Break down the data behind each metric by day, week or month to spot the outliers

-3. Organize ticket results by value to spot the ones that need your attention
+3. Arrange ticket results by value to spot the ones that need your attention

 Let us give you a step-by-step example of how a manager would use the Incident Drill-in feature:

-2. Simply click the graph icon next to the number on your scorecard.
+2. Click the pie chart icon next to the number on your Scorecard.

-3. This will open up a window containing a line graph and a column graph displaying your agent's ART results in comparison to the team's.
+3. This will open up a window containing a line graph and a bar graph displaying your Agent's ART results in comparison to the team's results.